Temple Grandin: Autism spectrum

-Grandin became well-known beyond the American autistic community, after being described by Oliver Sacks in the title narrative of his book An Anthropologist on Mars (1995), for which he won a Polk Award.
+Grandin became well-known beyond the American autistic community, after being described by Oliver Sacks in the title narrative of his book An Anthropologist on Mars (1995).
 The title is derived from Grandin's characterization of how she feels around neurotypical people.
 In the mid-1980s Grandin first spoke in public about autism at the request of Ruth C. Sullivan, one of the founders of the Autism Society of America (ASA).
 Sullivan writes:

 Based on personal experience, Grandin advocates early intervention to address autism and supportive teachers, who can direct fixations of the child with autism in fruitful directions.
 She has described her hypersensitivity to noise and other sensory stimuli.
 She says words are her second language and that she thinks "totally in pictures", using her vast visual memory to translate information into a mental slideshow of images that may be manipulated or correlated.
 Grandin attributes her success as a humane livestock facility designer to her ability to recall detail, which is a characteristic of her visual memory.
 Grandin compares her memory to full-length movies in her head, that may be replayed at will, allowing her to notice small details.
 She also is able to view her memories using slightly different contexts by changing the positions of the lighting and shadows.

-As a proponent of neurodiversity, Grandin does not support eliminating autism genes or treating mildly-autistic individuals.
-However, she believes that autistic children who are severely disabled need therapy with applied behavioral analysis.
-Additionally, she has claimed that she only will attend talks given by autistics who can hold down a career.
+Grandin does not support eliminating autism genes entirely or treating those she labels "mildly" autistic.
+However, she believes that autistic children who are severely disabled and nonverbal need therapies "like [applied behavioral analysis] [...] to function", and stated in her book, Thinking in Pictures, "In an ideal world the scientist should find a method to prevent the most severe forms of autism but allow the milder forms to survive."
+In a March 2022 update to the frequently asked questions section of her official website, Grandin rejected critics' characterization of her position as eugenic.

+Grandin has criticized autism-related diagnostic updates originally implemented in 2013 in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders.
+When asked about the updates in a 2022 interview, Grandin stated the following:

+For roughly 15 years following the release of Andrew Wakefield's fraudulent 1998 study that falsely linked autism to the MMR vaccine, Grandin publicly speculated that there might be a causal link between vaccines and autism, especially in cases involving children who became non-speaking after the administration of vaccines.
+Grandin refused to revisit the topic during a January 2022 interview with The New York Times, despite the interviewer repeatedly prompting her to do so.

 In March of every year, Grandin hosts a public event at Boston University.
-The event was cancelled in March 2020 due to COVID-19.